-In carcinogenicity studies conducted at dose levels up to 1.1 mg-base/kg/day in rats and 1.6 mg-base/kg/day in mice, rivastigmine was not carcinogenic.
-These dose levels are approximately 0.9 times and 0.7 times the maximum recommended human daily dose of 12 mg/day on a mg/m² basis.
+In oral carcinogenicity studies conducted at doses up to 1.1 mg-base/kg/day in rats and 1.6 mg-base/kg/day in mice, rivastigmine was not carcinogenic.
+These doses are less than the maximum recommended human dose (MRHD) of 12 mg/day on a mg/m² basis.

-Rivastigmine had no effect on fertility or reproductive performance in the rat at dose levels up to 1.1 mg-base/kg/day.
-This dose is approximately 0.9 times the maximum recommended human daily dose of 12 mg/day on a mg/m² basis.
+Rivastigmine had no effect on fertility or reproductive performance in rats at oral doses up to 1.1 mg-base/kg/day, a dose less than the MRHD on a mg/m² basis.

 This monograph has been modified to include the generic and brand name in many instances.